Skip to main content

 The Students

 Classics flourishes at Girton, and has been an important subject since the foundation of the College.
 A tradition of excellence among Girton Classics students was begun by Agnata Frances Ramsay, who was the only candidate in 1887 to be placed in the first division of the First Class of the Classics Tripos examination, an achievement honoured with a cartoon in Punch.
-Girton Classicists are also strong in inter-year support and advice, and get fully involved both in the wider College community and in the community of the Classics Faculty itself.
+Girton Classicists are also strong in inter-year support and advice, and get fully involved in the wider College, Classics Faculty and University communities.

 Resources